Deborah E. Southern

 BA, Asian Studies and History

-Deborah E. Southern is a doctoral student in the Urban Education Policy program at the University of Southern California’s Rossier School of Education.
-Her research interests include whiteness in higher education, structural racial privilege and its reproduction, and white privilege on campus.
+Deborah E. Southern is a doctoral candidate in the Urban Education Policy program at University of Southern California’s Rossier School of Education.
+Her research interests include whiteness in organization policy, practices, and routines, and dismantling white supremacy in higher education.
 Originally from Rochester, New York, Deborah earned an MA in Higher Education at the University of Michigan and a BA in Asian studies and History at Occidental College.

 Diversity and Inclusion Graduate Intern, Student Life and Housing, University of Michigan | 2015-2017